-According to the statutory regulation, this is the case if the loss of working hours is due to economic reasons or an unavoidable event, if it is temporary and unavoidable and if at least one third of the employees employed in the company are affected by a loss of earnings of more than 10 percent of their monthly gross salary each month.
+According to the statutory regulation, this is the case if the loss of working hours is due to economic reasons, or an unavoidable event, if it is temporary and unavoidable and if at least one-third of the employees employed in the company are affected by a loss of earnings of more than 10 per cent of their monthly gross salary each month.

 What are the Operational Requirements for Entitlement to Short-Time Working Allowance?

 The requirements within a company that need to be fulfilled are simple.
-For companies to be able to avail of short-time working allowance, they have to fulfill the above requirements and must have at least one employee employed.
+For companies to be able to avail of short-time working allowance, they have to fulfil the above requirements and must have at least one employee employed.
 The allowance can apply to companies in every industry.

 According to the statutory regulation, the personal requirements are fulfilled in particular if the employee continues employment subject to compulsory insurance after the beginning of the period of absence from work, takes up employment for compelling reasons or takes up employment following the termination of a vocational training relationship.

-Furthermore, the employment relationship may not be terminated or terminated by a termination agreement and the employee may not be excluded from short-time work benefits.
+Furthermore, the employment relationship may not be terminated or terminated by a termination agreement, and the employee may not be excluded from short-time work benefits.

 Which Groups of Persons are Excluded from Receiving Short-Time Working Allowance?

 Those excluded are employees who are not subject to compulsory unemployment insurance, as short-time work is a benefit from unemployment insurance.
-Thus, employees who receive sickness benefit or participate in a subsidised vocational training measure are excluded.
+Thus, employees who receive sickness benefit or participate in subsidised vocational training measure are excluded.